Skip to main content

 # Apply provider config

-kubectl apply -f scripts/cluster-manifests/provider-config.yaml
+kubectl apply -f scripts/manifests/setup/provider-config.yaml

 3. Install Crossplane Functions